-Multilingual consultation just got a step closer with EngagementHQ’s second language sites.
+Multilingual online consultation just got a step closer with EngagementHQ’s second language sites.

 One of the most common questions I am asked whenever I present at conferences, particularly those with a public sector slant, is “does this work for CaLD communities”?
 CaLD, for the initiated, is used in Australia as the shorthand for “Culturally and Linguistically Diverse”.
 It is often used in connection or occasionally interchangeably with another lovely acronym, NESB, or “Non-English Speaking Background”.

 My honest answer has unfortunately always been; not really!
 Until such time as someone invents the perfect “Babel fish” for instant and accurate interpretation of multilingual online dialogue, it will remain a dream for the future.